Learning how to build steps for your porch may look difficult but this video along with our

 Marking stringers always seems to be a bit confusing; this video and additional information will walk you through the process.

-The how to build steps process can seem daunting to some.
+The process for how to build steps process can seem daunting at times.

-However, once you understand how to calculate the number and size of the steps, the construction is fairly easy.
+However, once you understand how to calculate the number and size of the steps, the construction is rather easy.

 Video: How to Build Steps